 by hypermethylation of the MSH2

-promoter, and is the cause of LS in ~1% of cases (Ligtenberg et al.
+promoter, and are the cause of LS in <10% of cases (Ligtenberg et al.

 (including the transcription stop site) would be sufficient to lead to hypermethylation of the MSH2